Duncan-Kiragu/AW3ARDS/README.md

 This is a Django website that allows a user to post a project he/she has created and get it reviewed by his/her peers.A project can be rated based on 3 different Criteria Design, Usability and Content

-## Features for the users:
+## User features:

-Users would like to:
+Users can be able to:
 * View posted projects and their details
 * Post a project to be rated/reviewed
 * Rate/ review other users' projects
 * View projects overall score
-* View my profile page
+* View their profile page